The aim of our CPD accredited training is to understand hoarding and how to apply a variety of tools & techniques to support those affected.

-NB: This and other workshops are available to be booked in-house at your organisation for up to 20 people to suit your requirements.
+NB: This and other workshops are available to be booked for your organisation for up to 15 people to suit your requirements.
 Contact us at email@example.com to enquire.

 Hoarding Disorders UK is a not for profit Community Interest Company.
-Our aim is to provide practical hands-on support as well as expert advice to those affected by the varying levels of hoarding disorder, ranging from the chronically disorganised to those with extreme clutter.
+Our aim is to provide expert advice to those affected by the varying levels of hoarding disorder, ranging from the chronically disorganised to those with extreme clutter.

 We have a responsible and unique person-centered approach using professional decluttering, life skills and home organisational skills.
-We provide an ethical, sustainable and quality approach throughout our work which includes the use of our 8-step plan, support groups, coaching, research, education and training.
+We provide an ethical, sustainable and quality approach throughout our work which includes signposting, coaching, mentoring, research, support groups, education and training.

-We also work collaboratively with other professionals and organisations in contact with these individuals and families.
+We work collaboratively with professionals and organisations in contact with both individuals and families.

-She has appeared in the Guardian newspaper, Take a Break magazine and other publications.
+She has appeared in the Guardian newspaper, Cosmopolitan magazine and other publications.
 She has also appeared a number of times on BBC Radio and in a BBC documentary ‘Inside Out’.
 Jo was selected as a finalist for the Thames Valley Venus Awards’ Lifetime Achievement Award in 2018.

 Jo is a professional declutterer and organiser who has a very professional, calm, non-judgemental and “makes sense” approach to helping you reclaim your space.
 Jo previously had a varied career in charitable organisations, human resources, project management, bookkeeping and the civil service, but realised she had a flair for decluttering and organising when she had to sell the family home that her father had lived in for more than 30 years.
 She has a wealth of experience and skills required when working in cluttered environments and takes a responsible and empathetic approach to the needs of people she works with.

-Jo runs three hoarding support groups in Bracknell, Newbury and Reading, Berkshire.
+Jo co-facilitates three hoarding support groups in Bracknell, on the telephone and on-line.

 You can contact Jo at firstname.lastname@example.org

-Paul brings an abundance of patience, calm, and reassurance to his role within Hoarding Disorders UK CIC and also brings humour and empathy which are much needed in the world of clutter, chronic disorganisation and hoarding.
+Paul brings an abundance of patience, calm, and reassurance to his role and also brings humour and empathy which are much needed in the world of extreme clutter, chronic disorganisation and hoarding.